json-schema-org/json-schema-spec/jsonschema-core.md

 ### Base IRI, Anchors, and Dereferencing

-To differentiate between schemas in a vast ecosystem, schemas are identified by [absolute IRIs](#rfc3987) (without fragments), and can embed references to other schemas by specifying their IRI.
-When comparing IRIs, implementations SHOULD interpret them using the normalization procedures defined in [RFC 3987](#rfc3987), section 5.3.
+To differentiate between schemas in a vast ecosystem, schemas are identified by [absolute IRIs](#rfc3987) (without fragments) and can embed references to other schemas by specifying their respective IRIs.
+When comparing IRIs, implementations SHOULD first follow the IRI normalization procedures defined in [RFC 3987](#rfc3987), section 5.3.

 Several keywords can accept a relative [IRI reference](#rfc3987), or a value